Parole: China

 In China, prisoners are often granted medical parole or compassionate release, which releases them on the grounds that they must receive medical treatment which cannot be provided for in prison.
 Occasionally, medical parole is used as a less public way of releasing a wrongly convicted prisoner.

 The Chinese legal code has no explicit provision for exile, but often dissidents are released on the grounds that they need to be treated for a medical condition in another country, and with the understanding that they will be reincarcerated if they return to China.
 Dissidents who have been released on medical parole include Ngawang Chophel, Ngawang Sangdrol, Phuntsog Nyidron, Takna Jigme Zangpo, Wang Dan, Wei Jingsheng, Gao Zhan and Fang Lizhi.

 Israel

 Until 2001, parole in Israel was possible only after the prisoner had served two thirds of their sentence.
 On 13 February 2001, the Knesset passed a bill, brought forward by Reuven Rivlin and David Libai, which allowed the early release of prisoners who had served half of their prison term (the so-called "Deri Law").
 The law was originally intended to help ease overcrowding in prisons.
+This rule only applies to Israeli citizens.
+Palestinians and other persons living under military law can be held in detention indefinitely with no right to parole.